What to visit in Almaty (city guide)

 The Kok-Zhailau Valley, located in the Ile-Alatau National Park, is great for hiking and is an easy day trip or weekend getaway from Almaty.
 Dress for the season and keep an eye on the weather forecast - big temperature swings are possible.

-Canyon Canyon "Valley of Castles", Charyn Canyon, Almaty region
+Canyon "Valley of Castles", Charyn Canyon, Almaty region

 20. Charyn Canyon.